pushpraj052312/learning/README.md

  # learning
-this repository is created for learning purpose
+this repository is created for learning purpose in fevtutor